-The minimum monthly earnings for contribution calculation purposes are 1,000 pesos (5,000 pesos for voluntarily insured overseas workers).
+The minimum monthly earnings used to calculate contributions are 1,000 pesos (5,000 pesos for voluntarily insured overseas workers).

-The maximum monthly earnings for contribution calculation purposes are 15,000 pesos.
+The maximum monthly earnings used to calculate contributions are 15,000 pesos.

 The above contributions also finance cash sickness and maternity benefits and funeral benefits.